revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Azure.md

 <blockquote>

-To improve the performance of SQL Azure databases, you can tune the database by using the information from the execution plan as well as statistics of the query.
-It is possible to use dynamic management views of SQL Azure for the monitoring and management of the SQL Azure database.
-Network latency and bandwidth also affect the performance of the SQL Azure database so it can be used to improve the performance.
+To improve the performance of SQL Azure databases, you can tune the database by using the information from the execution plan as well as statistics of the query.It is possible to use dynamic management views of SQL Azure for the monitoring and management of the SQL Azure database.Network latency and bandwidth also affect the performance of the SQL Azure database so it can be used to improve the performance.

 </blockquote>